14 Polite Habits That Grocery Store Employees Secretly Dislike

 Counting out change

-Cashiers do love when customers are able to hand over the exact amount of their purchase, but counting out a fistful of pennies and nickles one-by-one on that tiny check counter can be irksome—especially if there’s a large line waiting behind you.
+Cashiers do love when customers are able to hand over the exact amount of their purchase, but counting out a fistful of pennies and nickels one-by-one can be irksome—especially if there’s a line behind you.
 (Hello, dropped quarters!)
 If you’re looking to pay with loose change, save yourself the hard math and hand over what you can to the cashier for them to count.
-And if you do have a large amount of change, try to checkout at a less-busy time.
-Here are a few time-honored tips for saving money on your weekly grocery bill.
+And if you do have a large amount of change, try to check out at a less-busy time.

 Not letting employees bag your groceries